jdlabelle/write-good-action/README.md

 ### `checks`

 **Optional** The name of the check that you want to include/exclude.
-All checks will be run if no input is included.
-E-prime is the only check disabled by default.
+All checks will run if no input included.
+E-prime check disabled by default.

 Activate e-prime checks with the default:
 * `--yes-eprime`

-Only run one specific check by including one of the following:
+Run one specific check by including one of the following:
 * `--passive`
 * `--so`
 * `--weasel`